-To ensure that improvement in the prevention, collection, and detection of improper payments continues, SSA should continue efforts to address improper payments.
+To ensure the prevention, collection, and detection of improper payments continues improving, SSA should continue efforts to address improper payments.
 Specifically, SSA should evaluate legislative proposals to determine those that would have a positive effect on prevention, collection, and detection of improper payments.
-Additionally, SSA should continue to seek funding to cover the full cost of program integrity workloads, such as CDRs and SSI redeterminations.
+Additionally, SSA should continue seeking funding to cover the full cost of program integrity workloads, such as CDRs and SSI redeterminations.